-LATEST/The CRTPA adopted its annual safety targets at its February 21, 2022 meeting.
-To view the presentation, please click here.
+LATEST/On May 22, 2023, the CRTPA adopted updated performance targets for PM2, PM3, & Transit Asset Management.
+The CRTPA adopted its annual safety targets at its February 28, 2023 meeting.
+To view the safety target presentation, please click here.

 CRTPA ADOPTED TPMs/As the transportation planning agency for the capital region, the CRTPA is required to meet transportation performance management and target setting mandates consistent with federal mandates (described below).
 These mandates include addressing the three (3) FHWA performance measures as well as the two (2) FTA transit related requirements.
 The following provides a summary of the CRTPA’s adopted performance measures and related targets:

 • Serious Injuries